 Ener-G Egg Replacer – follow directions on box.

-1 heaping tbsp soy powder + 2 tbsp water = 1 egg
+1 heaping tablespoon soy powder + 2 tbsp water = 1 egg

-1 tbsp soy milk powder + 1 tbsp cornstarch + 2 tbsp water = 1 egg.
+1 tablespoon soy milk powder + 1 tbsp cornstarch + 2 tbsp water = 1 egg.

 1 banana = 1 egg in cakes.

-1 tbsp milled flax seed and 3 tbsp water = 1 egg.
+1 tablespoon milled flax seed and 3 tbsp water = 1 egg.
 Light, fluffy cakes!

 1 tablespoon of nonfat dry milk powder